Elizabeth Hamilton, Countess of Orkney: Family

-Elizabeth was a first cousin of Barbara Villiers, a mistress of Charles II, as their fathers were brothers.
-Her paternal aunt was Elizabeth Villiers, Countess of Morton, the godmother and governess of Princess Henrietta.
+Elizabeth was a first cousin of Barbara Palmer, 1st Duchess of Cleveland, a mistress of Charles II, as their fathers were brothers.
+Her paternal aunt was Anne Douglas, Countess of Morton, the godmother and governess of Henrietta of England, Duchess of Orléans.
 Her brother was Edward Villiers, 1st Earl of Jersey, whose great-grandson married Frances Twysden, yet another royal mistress.

 Issue

-By George Hamilton, 1st Earl of Orkney, son of Anne Hamilton, 3rd Duchess of Hamilton, and William Douglas-Hamilton, Duke of Hamilton, Elizabeth Villiers had three daughters, the eldest of whom inherited her husband's estate and title:
+By George Hamilton, 1st Earl of Orkney, son of Anne Hamilton, 3rd Duchess of Hamilton and William Hamilton, Duke of Hamilton, Elizabeth Villiers had three daughters, the eldest of whom inherited her husband's estate and title: